Testous/dps/README.md

 Targeting less cpu/memory resources.

-Enraged notifies in real time by notice message size as like the above picture.
+Enraged notifies in real time.

+Notice damage as like the above picture.

 ## Prerequisite